CHAIR'S CORPORATE GOVERNANCE STATEMENT

-Attendance at the Company’s audit, remuneration and nomination committee meetings during the year ended 30 June 2018 was as follows:
+Attendance at the Company’s Audit, Remuneration and Nomination Committee meetings during FY22 and the prior year were as follows:

 |Number of committee meetings attended|

-The Non-executive Directors have both a breadth and depth of skills and experience to fulfil their roles.
-The Company believes that the current balance of skills in the Board as a whole, reflects a very broad range of personal, commercial and professional skills across geographies and industries and the Board has experience of public markets.
-Details of the Directors' experience and areas of expertise are outlined on pages 15-16 of the 2018 Annual Report.
-The Non-executive Directors meet without the presence of the Executive Directors during the year, and also maintain ongoing communications with Executives between formal Board meetings.
+The Company believes that the Directors have an appropriate breadth and depth of skills, knowledge and experience to fulfil their roles, reflecting a broad range of personal, commercial and professional skills across geographies and relevant sectors and experience of public markets.
+Details of the Directors' experience and areas of expertise and the relevant skills each Director brings to the Board are outlined on page 11 of the 2022 Annual Report and on the Company’s website.

-In addition to their general board responsibilities, Non-executive Directors are encouraged to be involved in specific workshops or meetings, in line with their individual areas of expertise.
+In addition to their general board responsibilities, Non-Executive Directors are encouraged to be involved in site visits and meetings, in line with their individual areas of expertise.